 Dad #1, Dad #2: A Queerspawn View from the Closet

-*book is currently undergoing edits and will be re-released Fall 2018
+*book is currently undergoing edits and will be re-released January 15, 2019

-Natalie Perry, author and LGBTQ family advocate, was only 12 years old when her dad came out to her family.
+Natalie Perry, author, artist, and LGBTQ family advocate, was only 12 years old when her dad came out to her family.
 They were living in Boise, Idaho and due to her dad’s position as the former Chief Judge of the Idaho State Court of Appeals, he never came out publicly.

 Dad #1, Dad #2 chronicles the highs and lows of growing up in a closeted gay family.
 While Natalie’s family kept their secret for 2 decades, they have now all agreed to share their story in the hope of starting conversations on how to accept families that some still do not understand.

 Darrel, Dad #1: It has been said in many ways and settings over history, “If not me, who?
 If not now, when?” and “Evil will prevail if good men stand by and do nothing.”

 When Natalie mentioned wanting to write a book about being raised in a closeted gay environment and the challenges that having such a secret can create for the children, with the hopes of reaching out and helping others, I could not have been more proud.
 Realizing that for her to tell her story she would also have to, in some small way, tell the family’s story, I remained totally supportive of her.
 The effects of societal “norms”, political and peer pressure and the need for children to feel love and acceptance only add to the struggle already faced.
 It need not be true, however, once those same people understand the damage their words and actions unnecessarily cause these children.
 To that end, helping end the discrimination, one mind and one heart at a time; to save the life and future of one child, makes our “coming out” again and again and again, worth it for me.